Our Veterans practice is limited to qualifying NJ Veterans and their spouses who are over age 65 or disabled.

 More Details About Eligibility for Non-Service Connected Pensions

 So now that you know who qualifies as a Veteran do you or a loved one meet the following additional requirements?

-- Must be an honorably discharged veteran, surviving spouse, or child of any military group.
+- Are you an honorably discharged veteran, surviving spouse of a Veteran, a disabled adult, or a child of a Veteran?
 This includes special groups mentioned above;

-- Must have served in active duty for 90 consecutive days, one of which was during a period of war;
+- Did you serve in active duty for 90 consecutive days, one of which was during a period of war;

-- Must be at least 65 years old or have a qualifying “permanent or total disability”.
+- Are you at least 65 years old or have a qualifying “permanent or total disability”.
 Permanent or total disability means the person is receiving long-term nursing home care; or is receiving Social Security disability benefits; or is unemployable as a result of disability reasonably certain to continue throughout the life of the person.

 Keep in mind the person’s disability does NOT have to be connected to the veteran’s service in the military.

 Assuming you meet the above these eligibility requirements, it’s time to address the financial requirements.

 The Veteran’s program is a needs-based program that looks at your income and assets.
 There are two main tests to look at:

 By certain expenses I’m talking only about un-reimbursed medical expenses for both the veteran, his/her spouse and his/her household, as well as certain educational expenses, and